bdelacretaz/terye/mongo-firsthops/README.md

+# Terye/MongoDB first hops

+Minimal (and very incomplete in terms of API coverage) implementation of a JCR content repository using MongoDB as its backend.

+The JUnit tests of this module require a MongoDB server at localhost/127.0.0.1:27018, by default.

+## Minimal MongoDB setup, just to run the tests
+The simplest is to use a Vagrant VM.
+The sibling vagrant/mongodb folder contains a Vagrantfile with all the required settings, so you just need to run "vagrant up" in there to start your local MongoDB server.

-# Instructions for running MongoDB inside a Vagrant VM
+## More details about running MongoDB inside a Vagrant VM
 * Install [Vagrant] (http://vagrantup.com/)
-* Install MongoDB locally (you'll need the mongo client)
+* For interactive MongoDB use, install MongoDB locally to get the "mongo" client command.
 * Check out the Terye repository
 * Go to the folder containing the MongoDB Vagrant box:
   * cd path/to/repo/vagrant/mongodb